‘Ketamine Queen’ jailed for 15 years over Matthew Perry drugs

 His death set off waves of grief among generations of Friends fans and sparked a police probe that uncovered a ring of suppliers and enablers, including medical doctors who were callously profiting from the pain of a man they should have been helping.

-Dr Salvador Plasencia, who admitted to four counts of distribution of ketamine in the weeks before Perry’s death, was ordered to serve 30 months in jail when he was sentenced last year.
+Dr Salvador Plasencia, who admitted to four counts of distribution of ketamine in the weeks before Perry’s death, was ordered to serve 30 months in jail when he was sentenced in 2025.

 Another doctor, Mark Chavez, was ordered to be confined at home and told to do hundreds of hours of community service.